SpacehuhnTech/WiFiDuck/README.md

 STRING !\"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\\]^_abcdefghijklmnopqrstuvwxyz{|}~²³äöüÄÖÜß€°§`
 ENTER
 ```
-9. Add a link your layout to this README and please feel free to improve this tutorial to help future translators!
+9. Add a link to your layout to this README and please feel free to improve this tutorial to help future translators!
 10. [Create a Pull Request](https://help.github.com/en/articles/creating-a-pull-request)

 ## License